tamertplink/omada-sdn/source/recipes/recipe_HTTPS_certificate.rst

 .. note::

   This recipe is only good for hardware controllers (OC200 or OC300) or software controllers, not for cloud-based controller (CBC).
-When installing the HTTPS certification, you have to use the direct access to the controller.
-Remote access through the cloud connection is not going to work (url starts with https//:omada.tplinkcloud.com).

 This recipe demonstrates how to add a X.509 certificate on a controller version 5.0 and above.
 You can set up the HTTPS certificate to the previous version of controllers.
 A better resource on howto install the certificate on controller 2.7 and above is available on the community post https://community.tp-link.com/en/business/forum/topic/150083